Club Volleyball Overview

 The club season runs from December through April.
 Tryouts are the first weekend in November and teams are generally formed in the following week.
 In November, players will come to commitment night, and have team bonding events.
 Practice will start in the first week of December, followed by a break through the Holidays.
 Practices resume in January and the season will end in early May.

-Teams practice 3x per week, generally two hours per practice and usually during the weeknight evenings and on Sunday.
+Most teams practice 3x per week, generally two hours per practice and usually during the weeknight evenings and on Sunday.
+12s and under practice 2x per week.

 Tournaments and League play will be held approximately twice per month, and are generally all-day or even multi-day affairs, and will start in January It’s important to know, a tournament day is generally a full one.
 Teams often meet between 6:00 am and 7:00 am and often don’t return to Santa Cruz until 6:00 pm or 7:00 pm, or even later depending on the “wave” (am or pm).